 A lot of people misunderstand what the word “metabolism” means.
 It isn’t just one process in your body, it’s within every cell within your body.
 It refers to a series of chemical processes in each cell that turn the calorie you eat into fuel to keep you alive.
 Your BMR (basal metabolic rate) measures how many calories you burn while at rest.
 The body’s major organs – brain, liver, kidneys, and heart – account for about half of the energy burned at rest.
 The other half is compromised of fat, the digestive system, and the body’s muscle mass.

 Most (up to 80%) of the energy (calories) you burn each day is from your resting metabolism (BMR).
-Adding in exercise will increase the body’s calories burned per day as will increasing muscle mass to increase your BMR.
-Metabolism, daily cell function, and endocrine system can all be negatively effected in overweight and obese individuals.
-Full study to be foundhere.
+Adding in exercise will increase the body’s calories burned per day as will increasing muscle mass lead to an increase your BMR.
+Metabolism, daily cell function, and endocrine system can all be negatively affected in overweight and obese individuals.
+Full study to be found here.

 What does it mean to mobilize fat?
 Fat mobilization is an increased breakdown of fat (triglycerides) with the release of fatty acids into the bloodstream.The physiological process of fat loss occurs when fats are liberated from adipocytes (fat cell) into circulation to supply the needed energy.
 If you have a browned fat cell, the brown fat burns without shivering.
 This process is called thermogenesis.
 During this process, the brown fat burns calories as well.

-L-Tyrosine- an animo acid that is a precursor for epinephrine, norepinephrine, and dopamine.
-This can reduce stress and cortisol (which elevated levels have been proven to cause over eating and weight gain)
+- L-Tyrosine: an amino acid that is a precursor for epinephrine, norepinephrine, and dopamine.
+This can reduce stress and cortisol (which elevated levels have been proven to cause overeating and weight gain)

 Fat is stored in adipose tissue as triglycerides.
 These are released into the bloodstream by the enzyme Hormone-Sensitive Lipase, where they can then be oxidized (burned / used) for energy.
 This is a process called lipolysis (as mentioned above).
 Fat oxidation is broken into three phases: lipolysis, mobilizing (above), and oxidation.